Likkutei Sichos: Publication

 Likkutei Sichos was published by the Vaad Lhafotzas Sichos through the main Chabad publishing house.
 The work is organized according to the weekly Torah reading (Parshah) and the Jewish calendar.

 Likkutei Sichos is an anthology of Rabbi Schneerson's public talks; the speeches were transcribed by redactors (meinichim) prior to publication.
 These redactors also served as "choizrim" in the event the talk could not be recorded electronically or (such as on Shabbat and festivals when writing and recording is forbidden under Jewish law).
 The redactors' transcripts were then submitted to Rabbi Schneerson for editing prior to publishing.

 Farbrengens were sometimes delivered on weekdays in order to mark occasions like Chasidic festivals.
 These were at first available directly around the world by phone-link, and in later years, broadcast across America on live television channels.
 They were then put in writing, like the talks delivered on Shabbos.
 After being edited personally by Schneerson, they were distributed in booklet form worldwide.
 They were later compiled into books, of which there is a set of 39 volumes.
 Vols.
 1-9 are in Yiddish; vols.
 10-14, in Hebrew; vols.
 15-29 are in Yiddish; and vols.
 30-39, in Hebrew.

-In particular, Reb Yoel Kahn is noteworthy for having prepared the first nine volumes of Likkutei Sichos.
+In particular, Reb Yoel Kahn is noteworthy for having prepared Likkutei Sichos vol 5-9.

 Other talks were released as unedited talks, and included in the series Toras Menachem - Hisva'aduyos (Lahak Hanochos, 1982 and on) and the series Sichos Kodesh (various publishers).

 English editions

 Likkutei Sichos was first translated into the English language in 1979.
 The work received editorial input from Rabbi Menachem Mendel.
 The translated work is currently published by the Sichos in English publishing house and is translated by Eliyahu Touger.

 A single volume of collected talks in English was written by Rabbi Dr. Jonathan Sacks, former Chief Rabbi of England.
 The volume is titled Torah Studies.

 An English Translation of selected "Rashi Sichos" was published by Kehot Publication Society, titled "Studies In Rashi".
-As of now, three volumes have been published.